suphamster/lada/training_and_dataset_creation.md

 Repeat these steps to annotate, convert, train, validate a couple of times, and you have built yourself a NSFW detection model.

+> [!TIP]
+> After the first training round you can run the model on some other files, convert the predictions from YOLO to labelme and validate and correct them in labelme before adding them to the dataset

 ## Mosaic detection model
 Purpose of the mosaic detection model is to detect if and where mosaic regions are in a given video frame.
 It's used as the first part of the restoration pipeline of Lada.
 Assuming you have a directory of NSFW videos and a trained NSFW detection model (either the pretrained model weights from lada or you've trained your own version following above-mentioned procedure)